treefds/WizardExpedition/README.md

 Source code for _A Wizard's Spring Hike_, a Sokoban-inspired puzzle game made in 72 hours for [Ludum Dare 55 game jam](https://ldjam.com/events/ludum-dare/55/a-wizards-spring-hike) (theme: Summoning).

 This was my first ever game jam submission.
-Due to the 72h deadline, the game is rather rushed and unpolished (espeically towards the end), and several ideas I had didn't made it to the final submission.
+Due to the 72h deadline, the game was rather rushed and unpolished (espeically towards the end), and several ideas I had didn't make it to the final submission.
 This repository includes several post-deadline bugfixes, but no new features are added.

 ##### Credits